FabianHahn/shoveler-spatialos/README.md

 cd build
 ```

-Run CMake to configure the project, which includes downloading the correct version of the SpatialOS C++ SDK, the schema compiler, and the standard library schema:
+Run CMake to configure the project, which includes downloading the correct version of the SpatialOS C SDK, the schema compiler, and the standard library schema:
 ```
 # Linux: (select either a debug or a release build)
 cmake -DCMAKE_BUILD_TYPE=Debug .. # debug build